Bayesian Analysis of the Neutron Star Equation of State and Model Comparison: Insights from PSR J0437+4715, PSR J0614+3329, and Other Multi-Physics Data: Acknowledgements

 \section{Acknowledgements}

-A.I.\ acknowledges the use of the NLHPC (Centro de Modelamiento Matemático, Chile) for computational resources.
-N.K.P.\ acknowledges support from the CUHK–Shenzhen University Development Fund under Grant Nos.\ UDF01003041 and UDF03003041, as well as from the Shenzhen Peacock Fund under Grant No.\ 2023TC0007.
 The authors are grateful to Prof.\ Christian Drischler for providing the $\chi$EFT data and for valuable suggestions, and to Prof.\ Kai Zhou for his careful reading and insightful suggestions.
 We also thank Mr. Anagh Venneti for technical discussions.
+A.I.\ acknowledges the use of the NLHPC (Centro de Modelamiento Matemático, Chile) for computational resources.
+N.K.P.\ acknowledges support from the CUHK–Shenzhen University Development Fund under Grant No.\ UDF01003041 and No. UDF03003041, as well as from the Shenzhen Peacock Fund under Grant No.\ 2023TC0007.
 Finally, the authors acknowledge the use of the analysis software BILBY~\cite{Ashton:2018jfp, Romero-Shaw:2020owr} and open data from GWOSC~\cite{Abbott2021}.